 But as the TI8 True Sight briefly goes into, it was after ESL One Birmingham 2018 where the story really began.
 On May 28th, the day the event was scheduled to start, Gustav “s4” Magnusson and Tal “Fly” Aizik both announced their immediate departure from the squad.
 Both players would join Evil Geniuses, an organization that had released two of its team and headed to Birmingham with only three names on its roster.

-OG was put in a crazy situation with the team manager, and Fly’s then-girlfriend Evany Chang and coach Sébastien “Ceb” Debs (then know as 7ckngMad) left to pick up the pieces.
+OG was put in a crazy situation with the team manager.
+Leaving Fly’s then-girlfriend Evany Chang and coach Sébastien “Ceb” Debs to pick up the pieces.
 The team had two roster spots to fill, and not a great outlook heading into the event.

 Left with little choice, Ceb, along with quick replacements Anathan “ana” Pham and Topson, joined the squad.
 Ceb had previously played with the team following the departure of Roman “Resolut1on” Fominok in February.
 Still, this event would mark the first time this two-time TI winning roster would play together.
-Topson had been brought in as a potential replacement for Resolut1on, but hadn’t formally joined the team.
+Topson had been brought in as a potential replacement for Resolut1on.
+However, he hadn’t formally joined the team.
 While Ana had been on a hiatus from competitive Dota 2, citing burnout.

 The result?
-A quite underwhelming performance.
-Although this team would become one of the most celebrated lineups in Dota 2 history, Birmingham was just their first outing.
-The squad didn’t gel well, captain Johan “N0tail” Sundstein was adjusting to a new role, and overall there was little to suggest this team would be the one raising the Aegis in just a few months.
+We witnessed a quite underwhelming performance.
+This team would become one of the most celebrated lineups in Dota 2 history.
+Birmingham was just their first outing.
+The squad didn’t gel well, captain Johan “N0tail” Sundstein was adjusting to a new role.
+Overall there was little to suggest this team would be the one raising the Aegis in just a few months.